DeepHorizons/KGCOEReport_template/docs/README.md

 # Pandoc template
 [Pandoc](http://pandoc.org/) is a markup converter.
 In particular, it can convert [Markdown](https://en.wikipedia.org/wiki/Markdown) to a LaTeX formatted PDF.
 In this way, much of the LaTeX boilerplate is done away with.

 ## Usage
 To use, install [Pandoc](http://pandoc.org/installing.html) and copy the template (along with the KGCOEReport class file) to your lab folder.
-Once the report is written, the PDF can be compiled by executing
+Once the report is written, the PDF can be compiled by executing:

 ```
 pandoc <lab file>.md --template=pandoc_full_template.tex -s -o <output file>.pdf